Giga Voxel Renderer¶

 Hardware requirements¶

-The GVR requires OpenGL 2.0 hardware/drivers and 3D texture support for high quality Slicer and RayCaster rendering and makes use of GLSL shaders.
+The GVR requires OpenGL 2.0 hardware and drivers, and 3D texture support for high quality slicer and ray caster rendering.
+It utilizes GLSL shaders.

-On older hardware, the GVR falls back to a legacy mode that works on OpenGL 1.2 and requires only 3D texture support.
-This mode only supports direct volume rendering of a single intensity volume.
+On older hardware, the GVR reverts to a legacy mode compatible with OpenGL 1.2 and requires only 3D texture support.
+This mode supports direct volume rendering of a single intensity volume exclusively.

 Recommended hardware¶

-We recommend a current OpenGL graphics board from either ATI or NVidia.
-At the time of writing this document, we would suggest one of the following boards:
+We recommend a current OpenGL graphics board from either AMD or Nvidia.

 Rendering via the Windows Remote Desktop will not work, since it does not support 3D textures.